-ITEMS OF BUSINESS

-- (1) The appointment of Ernst & Young LLP, an independent registered public accounting firm, as our independent auditor to serve until the annual general meeting of shareholders to be held in 2016, and to authorize our Board of Directors, acting by the Audit Committee, to determine the independent auditor's remuneration; and - (2) Any other business as may properly come before the annual general meeting and any adjournments or postponements thereof.
+TIME AND DATE 9:00 a.m.
+Atlantic Standard Time on Tuesday May 3, 2016 PLACE At our executive offices located at Wellesley House, 2 nd Floor, 90 Pitts Bay Road, Pembroke HM 08 Bermuda ITEMS OF BUSINESS Election of three Class II directors to hold office until the 2019 annual general meeting of shareholders; (2) The appointment of Ernst & Young LLP, an independent registered public accounting firm, as our independent auditor to serve until the annual general meeting of shareholders to be held in 2017, and to authorize our Board of Directors, acting by the Audit Committee, to determine the independent auditor's remuneration; and (3) Any other business as may properly come before the annual general meeting and any adjournments or postponements thereof.
+RECORD DATE In order to vote, you must have been a shareholder at the close of business on March 17, 2016.
+PROXY VOTING It is important that your shares be represented and voted at the annual general meeting.

-RECORD DATE

-In order to vote, you must have been a shareholder at the close of business on March 19,

-PROXY VOTING

-It is important that your shares be represented and voted at the annual general meeting.
 You can vote your shares by completing and returning the proxy card or voting instruction card sent to you.
 You also have the option of voting your shares on the Internet or by telephone.
 Voting instructions are printed on your proxy card and included in the accompanying proxy statement.
 You can revoke a proxy at any time prior to its exercise at the annual general meeting by following the instructions in the proxy statement.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL GENERAL MEETING TO BE HELD ON MAY 5, 2015: The Notice of Annual General Meeting of Shareholders, Proxy Statement and 2014 Annual Report are available at https://materials.proxyvote.com/G5005R.
-These documents are first being mailed to shareholders on or about April 6, 2015.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL GENERAL MEETING TO BE HELD ON MAY 3, 2016: The Notice of Annual General Meeting of Shareholders, Proxy Statement and 2015 Annual Report are available at https://materials.proxyvote.com/G5005R.
+These documents are first being mailed to shareholders on or about April 6, 2016.